GuruMaps/iOSManual/03-settings.md

 To enable the synchronization feature, go to the app Settings &gt; Sync and select the desired synchronizing option.
 Use the same login on all your devices to keep the data synchronized.

-Tip: synchronization is a beta feature, so we recommend you backup your collections in advance to avoid unexpected data loss.
+**Tip**: synchronization is a beta feature, so we recommend you backup your collections in advance to avoid unexpected data loss.

 ![](/assets/sync.png)